7-Day International News Agenda | Barron's - ExBulletin

 LONDON (United Kingdom) – Cricket: England v Australia – Second Ashes Test WIN. (until July 2)

-SPACEPORT CITY (United States) – Virgin Galactic’s first commercial flight (date to be confirmed) VIDEO.

-UNITED NATIONS (United States) – UN Security Council votes to renew Mali peacekeeping mission (1400 GMT) VIDEO.
+United Nations (United States) – UN Security Council votes to renew Mali peacekeeping mission (1500 GMT) VIDEO.
 LIVE VIDEO.

-(+) BRUSSELS (Belgium) – NATO chief Jens Stoltenberg and Bulgarian Prime Minister Nikolai Denkov hold a press conference (1400 GMT).

 BEIJING (China) – The American technology giant Amazon will stop the operation of the Kindle e-bookstore in China